Why should I visit the dentist regularly?

 Brushing your teeth cleans the surfaces of the teeth but not the areas between the teeth or below the gumline.
 Flossing helps ensure that plaque and bacteria are removed from these areas of your mouth before they can damage your teeth.

 How often should I brush and floss?

 Brush your teeth at least twice a day.
 It is especially important that you brush before going to sleep.
-Use an ADA-approved soft-bristled toothbrush and a fluoride toothpaste to clean your teeth.
+Use an ADA-approved soft-bristled toothbrush and fluoride toothpaste to clean your teeth.
 Floss at least once a day.
 Our dentist and team also recommend that you use a mouth rinse.
 Contact us with any questions.